Get Task & Purpose in your inbox

 Vice Adm.
-Michael Gilday was nominated on July 17, 2019 to become the next chief of naval operations.
+Michael Gilday nominated to lead the Navy

 Vice Adm.
 Michael M. Gilday has officially been nominated to become the next chief of naval operations.